-This provision for full untying below the threshold of the competitive negotiated procedure must be stated in the contract notice.
+This provision for full untying below the threshold of the simplified procedure must be stated in the contract notice.

-Where the contract is divided into lots, the rule applies per lot (only applicable to lots of less than EUR 100 000).
+Where the procurement is divided into lots, the rule applies per lot (only applicable to lots of less than

+EUR 100 000).
 The division into lots must be legitimate.
-This rule must not lead to sub-dividing artificially contracts into smaller lots to circumvent the threshold of 100 000 euros.
+This rule must not lead to artificially subdividing procurement into smaller lots to circumvent the threshold of EUR 100 000.

 This rule applies also to procurement done by grant beneficiaries and procurement of works involving the supply of products.
-In case of works contracts which involve multiple purchases, the 100.000 EUR threshold applies by type of supply.
-Where the contract has a fixed price, the threshold has to be applied to the unit price of the supply.
-Rules of origin do not apply to supplies purchased in order to carry out a works contract, where the Contractor keeps the purchased items at the end of the project.
+In case of works contracts that involve multiple purchases, the EUR 100 000 threshold applies by type of supply.
+Where the contract takes the form of a lump sum price, the breakdown of the lump sum price must be used to verify the EUR 100 000 threshold by type of supply.
+Rules of origin do not apply to supplies purchased in order to carry out a works contract, where the contractor keeps the purchased items at the end of the project.